LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 To remove a RAJA-specific test configuration, simply delete the entry for it in the ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` file where it is defined.
+Here, ``MACHINE`` is the name of an LC platform where GitLab CI is run.

 To remove a shared configuration, it must be removed from the appropriate ``<MACHINE>-build-and-test.yml`` file in the
 `RADIUSS Shared CI <https://github.com/LLNL/radiuss-shared-ci>`_ project.
 Create a branch there, remove the job entry, and create a pull request.

+.. important:: The RADIUSS Shared CI project is used by several other projects.
+               When changing a shared configuration file, please make sure the change is OK with those other projects.

 Add a configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a RAJA-specific test configuration, add the entry for it to the ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` file, where ``MACHINE`` is the name of the LC platform where it will be run.
-When adding a RAJA-specific test configuration, it is important to note two items that must be set properly:
+To add a RAJA-specific test configuration, add an entry for it to the ``RAJA/.gitlab/<MACHINE>-build-and-test-extra.yml`` file, where ``MACHINE`` is the name of the LC platform where it will be run.
+When adding a test configuration, it is important to note two items that must be specified properly:

-  * the unique **job label**, which identifies it in the machine configuration file and also on a web page for a GitLab CI pipeline
+  * A unique **job label**, which identifies it in the machine configuration file and also on a web page for a GitLab CI pipeline
-  * the build **Spack spec**, which identifies the compiler and version, compiler flags, build options, etc.
+  * A build **Spack spec**, which identifies the compiler and version, compiler flags, build options, etc.

 For example, an entry for a build using the clang 12.0.1 compiler with CUDA